 Rambo is eventually cornered by the National Guard troopers in a mine entrance, where he has taken refuge.
-The novice guardsmen fire a M-72 LAW 66mm rocket at him, collapsing the entrance and trapping him inside.
+The novice guardsmen fire a M-72 LAW's rocket at him, collapsing the entrance and trapping him inside.
 They assume Rambo is dead.
 Unbeknownst to his pursuers, Rambo has escaped into the tunnels of the mine.
 Rambo finds some old fuel and makes an improvised torch.
 After wading through waist-deep water and fighting off rats, Rambo cleverly uses the flame of the torch (as an indicator of air flow in the tunnels) to find an escape to the surface.

-Rambo hijacks a passing U.S. Army M135 2.5 ton cargo truck, throws out the driver, and returns to town, crashing it into a gas station.
+Rambo hijacks a passing U.S. Army M135 2.5 ton cargo truck, throws out the driver, crashes through a roadblock and returns to town, crashing it into a gas station.
 He blocks the highway to anyone in pursuit by igniting the spilled fuel on the road, also destroying the stolen truck.
 Armed with an M-60 machine gun, Rambo then goes on a shooting spree in town as the residents flee.
 Rambo, using his experience at guerrilla tactics, takes out power transformers, blacking out part of the town.
 Rambo shoots up and destroys a sporting goods shop and a few other businesses in an attempt to confuse Teasle as well as identify his position before spotting him on the roof of the police station.